VMG Family Law

 Help Navigating the Complexities of Property Division

-Our attorney will provide essential legal guidance for property division during divorce proceedings, helping you navigate the complexities of dividing assets and debts fairly and equitably.
+Our attorney will provide essential legal guidance for property division during divorce proceedings, helping you navigate the complexities of dividing assets and debts fairly under Pennsylvania's equitable distribution laws.

-The state of Pennsylvania follows equitable distribution laws for property division in divorce cases, not community property laws.
-Under equitable distribution, marital property is divided fairly, but not necessarily equally, between spouses.
+In Pennsylvania, equitable distribution laws govern property division in divorce cases, meaning marital property is divided fairly, though not necessarily equally, between spouses.
 The court considers various factors to determine what is fair, including the length of the marriage, the contributions of each spouse (both financial and non-financial), the economic circumstances of each spouse, and other relevant factors.

-Pennsylvania law distinguishes between marital property (property acquired during the marriage) and separate property (property acquired before the marriage or through inheritance or gifts).
-Only marital property is subject to equitable distribution.
-The goal is to reach a fair and just division of property, even if the split isn't exactly 50/50.
+Pennsylvania law differentiates between marital property (acquired during the marriage) and separate property (acquired before the marriage or through inheritance or gifts).
+Only marital property is subject to equitable distribution, aiming for a fair and just division, even if the split isn't exactly 50/50.

 We will guide you through the legal process, negotiate settlements, and represent you in court.
-Our expertise is also in addressing complex issues such as the division of business assets, pensions, or high-net-worth estates, ensuring a fair resolution that reflects your interests and future financial stability.
+Our expertise extends to addressing complex issues such as the division of business assets, pensions, or high-net-worth estates, ensuring a resolution that reflects your interests and future financial stability.

 Contact us today for a complimentary consultation.